 The City implements the energy conservation requirements of Title 24 of the California Building Code through both careful plan checking and building inspections completed by the Building Official or inspector.
 In addition, the City has adopted several ordinances that achieve various degrees of energy conservation both during the construction phase and following completion of development.
-In 2006, the City Council adopted an ordinance requiring the diversion of all inert solids such as concrete, brick, and asphalt, and at least 50 percent of the remaining construction Material Recover and Diversion from Landfills, the City is not only significantly reducing the volume of waste materials going to landfills in compliance with the California Waste Management Act, it is also enabling the reuse of such materials and achieving related energy conservation.
+In 2006, the City Council adopted an ordinance requiring the diversion of all inert solids such as concrete, brick, and asphalt, and at least 50 percent of the remaining construction and demolition debris.
+In implementing Chapter 13.05, Deconstruction, Demolition, and Construction Material Recover and Diversion from Landfills, the City is not only significantly reducing the volume of waste materials going to landfills in compliance with the California Waste Management Act, it is also enabling the reuse of such materials and achieving related energy conservation.

 The City has also implemented mandatory water conservation requirements since 1993 when Chapter 13.09, Mandatory Water Conservation Regulations, was adopted.
-Through requirements for the use of waterconserving plumbing features in new development and retrofitting upon change in ownership or use, the City has contributed to energy conservation through reduced hot water consumption and overall reduction in water use.
+Through requirements for the use of water-conserving plumbing features in new development and retrofitting upon change in ownership or use, the City has contributed to energy conservation through reduced hot water consumption and overall reduction in water use.